What is Network Inventory Management?

 A network inventory system is vital for keeping the network healthy and functioning.
 It is almost impossible to adequately manage today’s advanced, dynamic, virtualized networks without a comprehensive and near-real-time view of network assets and resources.
 A network inventory system provides this view to support general network operation levels, uptime quotient, and capacity planning.

-A dynamic network inventory supplies network operators with up-to-date awareness of their network, assets, surroundings and available routing / connectivity in near-real-time.
+A dynamic network inventory supplies network operators with up-to-date awareness of their network, assets, and available routing and connectivity in near-real-time.
 This information is vital input to many different types of workflows and solving different types of problems.
 Almost all business-as-usual workflows service providers and network operators perform have some sort of dependency on their network inventory solution.

-Assurance: identifies network bottlenecks, customer impacts and their root-causes, routes data traffic around the problem and manages repair activities Planning: informs about the current capacity and status of the network and helps assess the outcome of alternative configurations / changes
+- Planning: informs about the current capacity and status of the network and helps assess the outcome of alternative configurations and changes

-Digital Twin: provides a representation of all current assets and connectivity as well as up-to-date performance / health status of each asset in the network Today’s networks are continually evolving to accommodate new digital requirements.
+- Digital Twin: provides a representation of all current assets and connectivity as well as up-to-date performance and health status of each asset in the network

+Networks are continually evolving to accommodate new digital requirements.
 Frequent changes to the network include adding new assets, decommissioning old ones, changing configurations, and rerouting circuits.
 This constant fluctuation of asset status and use within the network makes losing track of the documentation state a real risk.
-A network inventory tool mitigates this risk and makes it easier to maintain a functioning network.
+A network inventory management tool mitigates this risk and makes it easier to maintain a functioning network.

 Integration – For a network inventory solution to do its job, it must always reflect the real network.
 Exchanging data with other systems is therefore a must.
 A network inventory tool should have an extensive integration layer that reconciles data from third-party systems and exposes information to any application that needs it.
 APIs, ETL technologies, and prepackaged interfaces facilitate collecting, reconciling and using data from various sources.